IBM-Cloud/docs/services/mobileaccess/index.md

 With {{site.data.keyword.appid_short_notm}}, you can secure your mobile applications by using identity providers (Google and Facebook).
 You can also protect back-end resources with client authorization.

-1. Provision your service instance from the Bluemix catalog.
+1. Provision your service instance from the {{site.data.keyword.Bluemix_notm}} catalog.
 Configure your instance and click **Create**.
 2. In your service instance dashboard, use the step-by-step samples to get started with {{site.data.keyword.appid_short_notm}}.
-3. Download the {{site.data.keyword.appid_short_notm}} SDKs and set up your application by using either [The Android SDK](/docs/services/appid/getting-started-android.html#android-sdk), or [The iOS Swift SDK](/docs/services/appid/getting-started-ios-swift-sdk.html#getting-started-ios).
+3. Download the {{site.data.keyword.appid_short_notm}} SDKs and set up your application by using either [the Android SDK](/docs/services/appid/getting-started-android.html#android-sdk), or [the iOS Swift SDK](/docs/services/appid/getting-started-ios-swift-sdk.html#getting-started-ios).
 4. Configure your [identity providers](/docs/services/appid/identity-providers.html).
 5. Customize your [login widget](/docs/services/appid/login-widget.html).
 6. Verify that your app is working correctly.
     * Check your service dashboard to ensure your app is running.
     * In your service dashboard, view **recent activity** to monitor any ongoing authentication.
-7. Deprovision and remove your instances of Mobile Client Access.
+7. Deprovision and remove your instances of {{site.data.keyword.amashort}}.